Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If you want to compare other features with the --main_gff, please assign the path of other gff files here.
-If multiple gff files need to be assigned, just use space to separate them.
+If multiple gff files need to be assigned, just use spaces to separate them.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
                             If TEX+/- wig file is required, please also assign the proper format here.
 The format is:
                             wig_file_path:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
 If multiple
-                            wig files need to be assigned, please use space to separate the wig files.
+                            wig files need to be assigned, please use spaces to separate the wig files.
 For example,
                             $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
       --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]